menu

 Living in Bow

 Bow is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
-With a population of 203 people and two constituent neighborhoods, Bow is the 322nd largest community in Washington.
+With a population of 203 people and two associated neighborhoods, Bow is the 322nd largest community in Washington.

 Bow home prices are not only among the most expensive in Washington, but Bow real estate also consistently ranks among the most expensive in America.